-- 5. The SIP protocol allows sessions to be refreshed for calls that remain active for some time.
+- 1. The Verizon Business IPCC service does not support fax. - 2.
+When a call is put on hold by an IP Office user, there is no indication sent to Verizon via SIP messaging.
+This is transparent to the users on the call. - 3.
+Although the Verizon Business IPCC service supports transfer using the SIP REFER method and IP Office supports sending REFER, IP Office will not send REFER to Verizon in the verified configuration. - 4.
+The SIP protocol allows sessions to be refreshed for calls that remain active for some time.
 In the tested configuration, neither Verizon nor IP Office send SIP re-INVITE or UPDATE messages to refresh a session.
-In the tested configuration, this is transparent to the users that are party to the call in that the media paths remain established. - 6.
-When a user on the PSTN hangs up an active call, Verizon IPCC will send an INVITE with SDP containing 0.0.0.0 before sending the BYE to clear the call.
+In the tested configuration, this is transparent to the users that are party to the call in that the media paths remain established. - 5.
+When a user on the PSTN hangs up an active call, Verizon Business IPCC will send an INVITE with SDP containing 0.0.0.0 before sending the BYE to clear the call.
 IP Office processes the INVITE with SDP containing 0.0.0.0 as a request to hold the call, and then processes the BYE to disconnect the call.
-If the IP Office user is still listening after the PSTN user hangs up, the IP Office user may very briefly hear music on hold from IP Office before the BYE is processed and the call appearance is idled. - 7.
-IP Office does not support the receipt of an initial INVITE that does not contain SDP.
-Therefore, IP Office does not support the Verizon IP Contact Center "enhanced transfer" service, which sends an initial INVITE without SDP to the transfer-to site of an enhanced transfer.
+If the IP Office user is still listening after the PSTN user hangs up, the IP Office user may very briefly hear music on hold from IP Office before the BYE is processed and the call appearance is idled.

+6. IP Office does not support the receipt of an initial INVITE that does not contain SDP.
+Therefore, IP Office does not support the Verizon Business IPCC "enhanced transfer" service, which sends an initial INVITE without SDP to the transfer-to site of an enhanced transfer.

-2.3.
+1.3.
 Support

-2.3.1.
+1.3.1.
 Avaya